-I continued to watch her despite perspiration beginning to form above my brow, my forehead likely already a glistening mess.
+I continued to watch her despite sweat beginning to form above my brow, my forehead likely already a glistening mess.

 I finished buckling in my daughter and handed over her favorite lift-the-flap book before closing the door and making my way to the driver’s side.